Cold April weather pattern means more snow, fewer tornadoes over Lower 48

 Dry conditions will continue to prevail over the Plains late in the month.

 April is usually the second-most-active month for tornadoes on the Plains, with Texas, Oklahoma, Kansas and Nebraska averaging more than five dozen total.
-This April will inevitably come up dramatically short, much to the relief of residents but chagrin of storm chasers.
+This April will inevitably come up dramatically short, much to the relief of residents but to the chagrin of storm chasers.

 That is not to say that localized batches of severe weather are impossible — especially from East Texas through southern Louisiana, Mississippi, Alabama and the Florida Panhandle over the next week.
 It just appears that the broad-scale pattern will not be conducive to more regional- or national-scale outbreaks that are more typically seen this time of year.

-There are signs that, by mid-to-late next week, the weather pattern may allow periodic influxes of mild, more humid air over the southern Plains and Mississippi Valley.
+There are signs that, by mid- to late next week, the weather pattern may allow periodic influxes of mild, more humid air over the southern Plains and Mississippi Valley.
 That could reawaken the severe weather threat toward the end of April.

 Some very coarse long-range models hint at a pattern reversal into early May that could bring more typical conditions and seasonal severe weather chances to much of the central Lower 48.